Daniel0Marsh/ide-app-django/README.md

 ## Usage

 1. Ensure your Django project is set up.
-2. Add 'graphy' to the INSTALLED_APPS list in your Django project settings.
+2. Add 'ide' to the INSTALLED_APPS list in your Django project settings.
 3. Include the URLs from the IDE app in your project's urls.py.
 4. Run migrations to create necessary database tables: